netdata/netdata-grafana-datasource-plugin/README.md

 ## How to install the plugin?

-To start using the Netdata data source plugin on your Grafana environment, local or Cloud, you need to install the plugin manually - it currently isn't signed.
+To start using the Netdata data source plugin on your Grafana environment, local or Cloud.
 Here are some tips to get through this depending on your setup:
+* Directly through the Grafana UI
 * Docker
 * Linux (local)
 * Windows (local - powershell)